An improved model for the effect of correlated Si-III absorption on the one-dimensional Lyman-$\alpha$ forest power spectrum: Summary

-Reassuringly, however, if only large scales ($k \lesssim 0.06$ s km$^{-1}$) are of interest, both the new fitting function presented here and the earlier \cite{Mcdonald2006} approach provide excellent approximations to the Ly$\alpha$-\SiIII\ correlation.
-The simplicity of the \cite{Mcdonald2006} model, given by Eq.~(\ref{eqn:Pclm_old}) -- (\ref{eq:Pcross_old}), means this is still a good choice on these scales.
-However, we also find the redshift dependence typically assumed for the amplitude of the \SiIII\ and \Lya--\SiIII\ cross power spectra -- such that $a(z) \propto [1-\bar{F}(z)]^{-1}$ where $\bar{F}(z)$ is the mean transmission in the \Lya\ forest and $f$ is a free parameter -- is not observed in any of our simulations.
+We also find the redshift dependence reported in M06 typically assumed for the amplitude of the \SiIII\ and \Lya--\SiIII\ cross power spectra -- such that $a(z) \propto [1-\bar{F}(z)]^{-1}$ where $\bar{F}(z)$ is the mean transmission in the \Lya\ forest and $f$ is a free parameter -- is not observed in our fiducial model.
 Under this assumption the amplitude of the \SiIII\ oscillations declines toward higher redshift as $\bar{F}$ decreases.
 Instead, our empirically constrained simulations return the opposite trend; the amplitude increases with redshift at $2\leq z\leq 3.5$ and remains approximately constant at higher redshifts.
-This is primarily due to the hardening of the metagalactic UV background spectrum at $z\lesssim 3.5$ for photon energies around the \SiIII\ ionisation potential of $33.5\rm\,eV$, coupled with modest evolution (by a factor of $\lesssim 10$) evolution in the intergalactic silicon abundance at $2<z<5$ \citep{Schaye2003,Aguirre2004}.
+This is primarily due to the hardening of our assumed model for the metagalactic UV background spectrum at $z\lesssim 3.5$ for photon energies around the \SiIII\ ionisation potential of $33.5\rm\,eV$, coupled with modest evolution in the intergalactic silicon abundance at $2<z<5$ \citep{Schaye2003,Aguirre2004}.
 The origin of this spectral hardening is the increasingly important contribution from quasar emission to the UV background \citep[e.g][]{Khaire2019,Puchwein2019}.
+Counteracting this trend would require an intergalactic silicon abundance that increases more rapidly toward lower redshift than has been assumed in our fiducial model, and/or a UV background model with a softer ionising spectrum.

 Finally, our \SiIII\ absorption model has little impact on existing constraints on warm dark matter free streaming if adopting physically motivated priors on the IGM temperature and silicon abundance, but it may partially account for the otherwise difficult-to-fit small scale power enhancement at $k>0.1\rm\,s\,km^{-1}$ in the \citet{Boera2019} power spectrum measurements noted by \citet{Irsic2024}.
 We anticipate that modelling this effect will become more important as the precision of the observational data improves.
-Our results also presents an opportunity to place novel constraints on the metal enrichment of the low density IGM using the 1D power spectrum.
+Our results also present an opportunity to place novel constraints on the metal enrichment of the low density IGM using the 1D power spectrum.
 We intend to explore this possibility in future work.